Lightelligence/rules_verilog/doc/rtl.md

 rtl_flist(<a href="#rtl_flist-name">name</a>, <a href="#rtl_flist-srcs">srcs</a>)
 </pre>

 Create an RTL Library from an existing flist file.
 Recommended only for vendor supplied IP.
-In general, use the rtl_lib rule.
+In general, use the verilog_rtl_library rule.

 **ATTRIBUTES**